Discappjs/discapp/README.md

 </div>

-You don't need to worry about not receiving an argument or not receiving a numeric argument (as we declared the arguments as of number type), as Discapp will automatically handle all these details for you.
+You don't need to worry about not receiving an argument or not receiving a argument that is not of the type number (as we declared the arguments as of number type), as Discapp will automatically handle all those details for you.

 ### Finishing the command

-In order to be complete our command must have an public `execute` method that will respond to the user input, in our case it'll return a random number between `min` and `max`.
+In order to be complete, our command must have an public `execute` method that will respond to the user input.
+In our case it'll return a random number between `min` and `max`.

-Lets write the `execute` method:
+So, let's write the `execute` method:

 ```ts
 import { Command, BaseCommand, Argument } from 'discapp'